Isaiah 53 – The Atoning Suffering and Victory of the Messiah

 For He shall bear their iniquities.

 a.
-Yet it pleased the LORD to bruise Him; He has put Him to grief: The prophet gloriously, and emphatically, states that the suffering of the Servant of the LORD was ordained by the LORD, even for His pleasure!
+Yet it pleased the Lord to bruise Him; He has put Him to grief: The prophet gloriously, and emphatically, states that the suffering of the Servant of the Lord was ordained by the Lord, even for His pleasure!

 i.
 This was God’s doing!He has put Him to grief!
 Jesus was no victim of circumstance or at the mercy of political or military power.
-It was the planned, ordained work of the LORD God, prophesied by Isaiah hundreds of years before it happened.
+It was the planned, ordained work of the Lord God, prophesied by Isaiah hundreds of years before it happened.
 This was God’s victory, not Satan’s or man’s triumph.

 ii.
 As Paul says in 2 Corinthians 5:19, God was in Christ reconciling the world to Himself.
 The Father and the Son worked together at the cross.
 Though Jesus was treated as if He were an enemy of God, He was not.
-Even as Jesus was punished as if He were a sinner, He was performing the most holy service unto God the Father ever offered.
-This is why Isaiah can say, yet it pleased the LORD to bruise Him (Isaiah 53:10).
+Even as Jesus was punished as if He were a sinner, He was performing the most holy service to God the Father ever offered.
+This is why Isaiah can say, yet it pleased the Lord to bruise Him (Isaiah 53:10).
 In and of itself, the suffering of the Son did not please the Father.
 But as it accomplished the work of reconciling the world to Himself, it was completely pleasing to God the Father.

 b.
 When you make His soul an offering for sin: The Hebrew speaks of a specific, sacrificial sin-offering as described in Leviticus chapter 5.
-The idea of a substitutionary atonement for sin cannot be more specifically stated!
+The idea of a substitutionary atonement for sin cannot be more specifically stated.

 i.
 And it was this – the becoming of the sin-sacrifice – more than the physical suffering that Jesus dreaded.
 “My Lord suffered as you suffer, only more keenly; for he had never injured his body or soul by any act of excess, so as to take off the edge from his sensitiveness.
 His was the pouring out of a whole soul in all the phases of suffering into which perfect souls can pass.
 He felt the horror of sin as we who have sinned could not feel it, and the sight of evil afflicted him much more than it does the purest among us.”
 (Spurgeon)

 c.
-He shall see His seed, He shall prolong His days, and the pleasure of the LORD shall prosper in His hand: The death, the burial, the offering of the Messiah does not end the story.
+He shall see His seed, He shall prolong His days, and the pleasure of the Lord shall prosper in His hand: The death, the burial, the offering of the Messiah does not end the story.
 He lives on!
 He lives to see His seed, His spiritual descendants.
 He shall prolong His days, and not be under the curse of death.
-And the life He lives after His death and burial is glorious; His life shall be lived prospering in the pleasure of the LORD.
+And the life He lives after His death and burial is glorious; His life shall be lived prospering in the pleasure of the Lord.

 i.
 As the last lines to the hymn by Maltbie Babcock put it: